bplmaps/lmec-main-site/content/exhibitions/visit.md

 ## Directions

-See [Hours & Directions](/about/hours-directions/) for a map to the Map Center and information about transportation and parking.
+See [Hours & Directions](/about/hours-directions/) for a map to the Leventhal Center and information about transportation and parking.

 ## Gallery Tours